BarryDigby/Youth-Academy/chapters/Introduction.md

 ***

-If you need help using the website, notice any errors (nonsensical code blocks) or have any feedback in general, please do not hesistate to contact me at `b.digby1@nuigalway.ie`.
-Include 'Youth Academy' in the title of the email to grab my attention :)
+If you notice any errors (nonsensical code blocks) or have any feedback in general, please do not hesitate to contact the youth academy director for secondary schools, Stephanie: stephanie.neylon@nuigalway.ie

 </exercise>